Creating Accessible Content

 It is also helpful to place a disclaimer on your documents similar to "If you need this document in a different format, contact xxxxx".
 This provides a path for someone to seek assistance when the .pdf document cannot be interpreted by assistive technology or they are encountering other difficulties.

-Complex Document Remediation
+Vendors Who Provide Document Remediation

 STEM Considerations